null Your easy Brexit solution for customs clearance

-The Economic Operators Registration and Identification (EORI) number is a prerequisite for customs clearance of goods in the European Union and the UK.
+The Economic Operators Registration and Identification (EORI) number is a prerequisite for customs clearance of goods in the EU and the UK.

-If the shipper creates the export declaration independently, provide the MRN number of the export declaration (EAD) — to be inserted in the transport order — and handover the export accompanying document to the driver.
+If the shipper creates the export declaration independently,provide the Movement Reference Number (MRN) of the Export Accompanied Document (EAD) – to be inserted in the transport order – and handover the export accompanying document to Kuehne+Nagel.

 Harmonised classification code of the goods.